Last updated on October 9th, 2023

 It is an emmenagogue, which means that it can help to stimulate blood flow and promote menstruation.
-Sometimes Ajwain is also used to treat amenorrhea or the absence of menstruation and reduce pain during menstruation.
+According to the HealthFab website, ajwain also helps in relieving pain from period cramps and from bloating happenning in menstruation.
+Ajwain is a great remedy when having irregular periods.
+Sometimes, Ajwain is also used to treat amenorrhea or the absence of menstruation.
 Furthermore, Ajwain is used as an emmenagogue and detoxifying agent as well.

 Ajwain Is an Abortifacient

 Abortifacients are substances that induce abortion.
 Traditionally, Ajwain has been used for this purpose.
-It is dangerous using it without the supervision of a healthcare professional.
+It is dangerous to use it without the supervision of a healthcare professional.

 Ajwain Is Nervine